-The walls of the Cathedral of Armagh, as also those of the Conservatoire des Art et Mètiers, were brought back to a nearly perpendicular position, by the insertion(throughthe opposite walls) of great bars of iron, which being alternately heated, expanded, and screwed up tight, then cooled and contracted, gradually corrected the bulging which being alternately heated, expanded, and screwed up tight, then cooled and contracted, gradually corrected the bulging out of the walls or out of the walls of the walls or out of the walls of the walls of the walls of the wall of the wal main supports of these buildings.
+The walls of the Cathedral of Armagh, as also those of the Conservatoire des Art et Mètiers, were brought back to a nearly perpendicular position, by the insertion(through the opposite walls) of great bars of iron, which being alternately heated, expanded, and screwed up tight, then main supports of ed up tight, then cooled and contracted, gradually corrected the bulging out of the walls or these buildings.
 The principle of these famous practical experiments is neatly illustrated by means of an iron framework with a bar of iron placed through both its uprights, and screwed tight when hot; on cooling, contraction occurs, which is shown by a simple index.
 (Fig. 345.)